 Magalia Car Accident and Personal Injury Lawyer

-The history and natural beauty make Butte County a popular place to live, and its proximity to large population centers makes it a great place to visit as well.
-Just about any time of the year, you’ll find the roads busy with residents and tourists traveling to and from the area’s businesses and attractions.
-Not surprisingly, lots of traffic means lots of accidents.
-According to the most recent statistics from the California Office of Traffic Safety, 1428 people were killed or injured in motor vehicle accidents in 2016 in Butte County, including 213 injuries or fatalities involving a driver who was under the influence.
-More than 75 people were injured or killed in accidents involving motorcycles, and another 166 involved pedestrians or bicyclists.What to Do After an Accident
+According to the statistics from the California Office of Traffic Safety, 1428 people were killed or injured in motor vehicle accidents in 2016 in Butte County, including 213 injuries or fatalities involving a driver under the influence.
+More than 75 people were injured or killed in motorcycles accidents, and another 166 involved pedestrians or bicyclists.What to Do After a Traffic Accident

-Being involved in a car accident — even a "minor" accident — can be a nerve-wracking experience.
-For those few moments, as the accident is occurring, you feel completely out of control of your future, your safety, and even your life.
-After an accident, it can be difficult to know just what to do.
-Unfortunately, what you do in the moments, hours and days after an accident can have a major bearing on your ability to receive compensation for your injuries and other accident-related costs.
+Being involved in a car accident, even a "minor" accident, can be a nerve-wracking experience.
+For those few moments, as the accident occurs, you feel entirely out of control of your future, safety, and even your life.
+After an accident, it can be challenging to know just what to do.
+Unfortunately, what you do in the moments, hours, and days after an accident can significantly impact your ability to receive compensation for your injuries and other accident-related costs.
 Here's a brief primer on the steps you should take if you've been in a car accident:

 - Be safe.
-If you’re able to get out of your vehicle, move out of the roadway to avoid being hit by oncoming vehicles.
-Check the occupants of the other vehicle to see if you can render assistance, but if they're injured, don't move them; leave their care to emergency responders.
+If you can get out of your vehicle, move out of the roadway to avoid being hit by oncoming cars.
+Check the other vehicle's occupants to see if you can render assistance, but if they're injured, don't move them; leave their care to emergency responders.

 - Call 9-1-1.
 Even a fender-bender can cause serious injuries or injuries that can cause delayed symptoms.
 Calling 9-1-1 means you and other parties will get prompt and appropriate care both at the scene and at a nearby medical facility when necessary.
-Plus, the police will be able to provide a record of the accident which can be used later if you need to file a claim for compensation.
+Plus, the police will provide a record of the accident, which can be used later if you need to file a claim for compensation.

 - Exchange information.
-Assuming you and the other driver are OK, be sure to get their address and insurance information, and give them your information as well.
+Assuming you and the other driver are OK, be sure to exchange your address and insurance information.

 - Take photos.
 If you can, use your phone to take pictures or videos of the accident scene, including the vehicles, the road condition, and the general environment.
 Make a note of the weather and lighting.

 - Talk to bystanders.
-If other drivers or pedestrians saw the accident, try to collect their names and contact info in case their testimony is needed later on.
+If other drivers or pedestrians saw the accident, try to collect their names and contact info if their testimony is needed later.

 - Contact your insurance company.
-Your insurance company will begin processing your claim as soon as you contact them, and they'll also contact the other driver's insurance company to manage the claim and the compensation.
+Your insurance company will begin processing your claim as soon as you contact them, and they'll also get the other driver's insurance company to manage the claim and the compensation.
 When you call your insurance company, provide them only the information they need.
 Don't provide extraneous details, and don't hand over your notes, photos, videos, medical receipts, police reports, or any other documents you've gathered about your accident.
-While it may seem helpful to provide your insurance company with as much information as possible, remember: insurance companies are businesses, and their first consideration is to reduce the business’ expenditures — in this case, that means attempting to keep your claim compensation as low as possible.
-If you share extra information, there's a fairly good chance that information will be used to support your insurance company's efforts to reduce your claim.
+While providing your insurance company with as much information as possible may seem helpful, remember that insurance companies are businesses.
+Their first consideration is to reduce the industry's expenditures.
+In this case, that means attempting to keep your claim compensation as low as possible.
+If you share extra information, there's a reasonably good chance that information will be used to support your insurance company's efforts to reduce your claim.
 Instead, retain all your records and information privately and share them only with your lawyer.
 One more word of warning: Do not sign any forms provided by your insurance company, by the other driver's insurance company, or by any other parties without first speaking to a lawyer.
 Signing forms or waivers may result in you giving up your claim to compensation, which means you'll be left trying to cover all the costs the insurance companies refuse to pay.

-Even a so-called "minor" car accident can cause significant injuries, and often, those injuries can cause symptoms that can last for weeks, months and even years.
-Nerve damage, fractures, whiplash, and other injuries require immediate medical care as well as ongoing therapeutic care that can take a long time to take effect.
+Even a so-called "minor" car accident can cause significant injuries, and often, those injuries can cause symptoms that can last for weeks, months, and even years.
+Nerve damage, fractures, whiplash, and other injuries require immediate medical care and ongoing therapeutic care that can take a long time to take effect.
 And sometimes, even despite that care and treatment, you can be left with pain and other symptoms that can plague you for the rest of your life and even curtail the type of work you can perform.
-Depending on the type of injuries you incur, you might wind up with a long-term or permanent disability that can take a huge toll on your financial well-being and the futures of your loved ones.
+Depending on the type of injuries you incur, you might wind up with a long-term or permanent disability that can take a considerable toll on your financial well-being and the futures of your loved ones.

-That's a big question and a big concern for lots of accident victims.
-But fortunately, there's a simple answer: look for a Magalia personal injury lawyer who works on contingency.
-That means your attorney won't be paid until and unless you get paid.
+That's a big question and a big concern for many accident victims.
+But fortunately, there's a simple answer: Most personal injury lawyers work on contingency, which means your attorney won't be paid until and unless you get paid.

-The effects of an auto accident can be devastating — for you, for your loved ones and for your future.
-Having a skilled, compassionate Magalia personal injury attorney working to protect your rights is the best way to make sure you get the compensation you deserve to cover all your accident-related costs, from medical care to lost wages to pain and suffering and more.
+The effects of an auto accident can be devastating for you, your loved ones, and your future.
+Having a personal injury attorney working on your side is the best way to ensure you get the compensation you deserve for your accident-related costs, medical care, lost wages, pain and suffering, and more.

-Building a strong case can take time, and there are timelines — and deadlines — for filing claims.
-If you've been in an auto accident or you have a loved one who's been injured, it's important to begin working with an attorney as soon as possible.
-The sooner you begin, the sooner your lawyer can start to establish the strongest possible case to support your rights and get you the compensation you deserve.Magalia Personal Injury Lawyer
+Building a solid case can take time, and there are timelines and deadlines for filing claims.
+If you've been in an auto accident or you have a loved one who's been injured, it's essential to begin working with an attorney as soon as possible.
+The sooner you start, the sooner your lawyer can establish the strongest possible case to support your rights and get you the compensation you deserve.Contact Our Personal Injury Lawyers in Magalia, CA

 Image by JosepMonter on Pixabay